 toppings of choice (blueberries, maple syrup, banana etc)

 Heat a crepe pan or a light frying pan to a medium heat.
+If you don’t have a good non-stick pan, wipe a drop or two of olive oil over the top with a bit of kitchen towel to prevent sticking.
 Pour two tablespoons of mix onto the pan and spread slightly.
 Cook on one side for a few minutes until bubbles appear, turn with a fish slice then cook the other side until lightly browned and firm to the touch.
 Turn out onto a warmed plate and repeat the process until all the mix is used up.
 Serve warm with topping of choice.